 Douglaston, NY — Help with the Center’s animal care, outside work, educational programs and special events.
 Field Biology internships are also available for high school students!
 Visit the Alley Pond Environmental Center website or call (718) 229-4000.

 Throughout NY — Volunteers are needed to look for alewives (a species of river herring) in streams within their community from early March to mid-May.
 Land based monitoring, no experience is necessary, it’s easy to do and we really need the help!
-Volunteers will be trained during workshops throughout February.
-Visit the Alewife Spawning Survey link to learn more and call or email Kelly to sign up at (631) 444-0441.
+Volunteers will be trained during workshops.
+To learn more, call or email Vicky to sign up at (631) 444-0441.

 Throughout NY — Come clean the beaches of Long Island Sound during the Annual International Beach Clean-up Day in September.
 They also have a fish tagging program—you can tag fish for their survey!
 Visit the American Littoral Society website for more information.

 Bayside, NY — Every spring Bayside Anglers Group host the “Little Neck Bay Beach Clean-up” a shoreline clean-up of the Bayside, NY waterfront.
 We encourage everyone from every community to pitch in and help us keep the Long Island Sound as clean as possible.
 Visit the Bayside Anglers Group Ltd. website or call (917) 439-3022.

 Bronx, NY – Bronx River Alliance works with the Bronx community to restore and revitalize the health of the Bronx River.
 Their stewardship efforts extend to plantings, rubbish removal, and helping to rebuild connections to the river through tours, cycling, paddling and kayaking events along the river.
 Visit their website for opportunities and events to join us and volunteer, or call (718) 430-4665.